By using a performance benchmark tool, you can test the PVRDMA network connection between a vSphere Bitfusion server and client.

 - Verify that you have configured a vSphere Bitfusion server to use PVRDMA.
-See Configure a vSphere Bitfusion Server to Use PVRDMA.
+See How to configure a vSphere Bitfusion server to use PVRDMA.

 - Verify that you have configured a vSphere Bitfusion client to use PVRDMA.
-See Configure a vSphere Bitfusion Client to Use PVRDMA.
+See How to configure a vSphere Bitfusion client to use PVRDMA.

 - Install the Performance Tests (perftest) package with version 4.4.0-11 for your Linux operating system.

 The package includes performance benchmark tools, such as ib_send_bw and ib_send_lat.
 The 4.4.0-11 version is compatible with the perftest package that is installed on your vSphere Bitfusion servers.